Tanzu-Solutions-Engineering/TAP-WORKSHOP-DEVELOPERS/workshop/content/exercises/03-IDE-Tools.md

 tanzu apps workload get {{ session_namespace }} -n tap-install
 ```

+**Note**: The Tiltfile script is going to deploy our application into our development environment, and it will take about 2.5 minutes to run to completion the first time.
+But don't worry!
+It is setting us up to run iterative deployments that will be much, much faster.

 Verify the application status and should be in ready state as shown below:

 ```